HIAS Staff list and biographies

 His main areas of expertise are:

-Chris also co-leads the team of LA assessment inspectors and moderators for Hampshire and the Isle of Wight.
+Chris also co-leads the team of Local Authority assessment inspectors and moderators for Hampshire.
 This role includes coordinating and delivering training to support schools in developing their approaches to formative and summative assessment, as well as overseeing the process of statutory assessment.

 ------